locusrobotics/catkin_virtualenv/README.md

 This project allows you to lock dependencies by leveraging `pip-compile`.
 This is optional, but will prevent your python projects from spontaneously combusting in the future!

-Instead of specifying `requirements.txt` directly, create a `requirements.in` file with some loose specifications:
+Instead of managing a `requirements.txt` file, you will manage a `requirements.in` file, and catkin_virtualenv will generate the `requirements.txt` file for you upon build.

+Create a `requirements.in` file and populate it manually with your package's requirements.
+For example:

 ```python
 GitPython>=2